dpaille/fsunum/README.md

 ## Structure

 The fsunum **basic** libraries has two layers:
-1. `basic\scratchpad`: the scratchpad defined as an interface type in `ifl.fs` file along with two actual implementations: the primitivz 64 bits F# `float` type and the double-float `dfloat` type from the `df.fs` file.
+1. `basic\scratchpad`: the scratchpad defined as an interface type in `ifl.fs` file along with two actual implementations: the primitive 64 bits F# `float` type and the double-float `dfloat` type from the `df.fs` file.
 The `dfloat` type has the same dynamic range as `float` but up to 106 bits of precision.
 2. `basic\unum`: the unum/ubound level, mainly a translation of the Mathematica code in the `unum64.fs` file.
 In `uboundenv64.fs` the uboundenv types enhance usability, allow lazy evaluation, symbolic computation (expression evaluation) and functions as expression.
 A `plotly.fs` file gives charts to unum functions using the [plot.ly](https://plot.ly/) library.
 This file contains a algorithm preventing information loss from general functions over domains.

 Each layers has their source code in a `src` folder along with a `tests` folder for integration tests.
 The tests in `ununm\tests` folder are good entry point on how using fsunum unums.